-A colorful and fresh all-you-can-eat vegan buffet, full of veggies and deliciously crunchy and fresh healthy things.
+A colorful and fresh all-you-can-eat vegan Koh Phangan buffet place, full of veggies and deliciously crunchy and fresh healthy things.
 Fill your boots with salads and morning glory and fruits and vegs.
 One of my favourite lunch spots on the island.
 They also have a great smoothie and juice menu and some kombucha.
 Great social vibe too.

 12. Rain or Shine

 Japanese-influenced cafe with a cute shop selling yoga trinkets.
 Several vegan items you won’t find elsewhere such as tempeh salad, ramen noodles, quinoa bowl, and gyoza.
 There’s also an extensive juice and smoothie menu (they offer a juice cleanse too, which excites me!) and all the desserts are vegan and gluten-free (or GURTEN-free, as it says on the menu, lol).
 Pretty pricey even for western-island standards ($8 for a green juice!)